Siphosakhe2583003/dailycode/README.md

 1. **Install from the Marketplace**:
    - Open the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/) and search for "DailyCode."
    - Click "Install" to add the extension to your VS Code.

-2. **Manual Installation**:
-   - Clone the repository: `git clone https://github.com/yourusername/dailycode-extension.git`.
-   - Open the folder in VS Code and run `npm install` to install dependencies.
-   - Run the extension using the `Run Extension` launch configuration.

 ---